ErnSur/ErnSur.github.io/content/post/upm-overview/index.md

 Let’s say that you created a new asset package version.
 Some of the changes include removed or relocated files.
 The user is now importing this new package but already has an older version of it in the project.
 Files that were previously removed will now be present again.
 This is especially important if you are working with special folders in Unity like Resources or Editor: if you want to move existing assets in or out of them, you’re out of luck.
 You will either have to ask the user to delete the old package by him/herself or you will need to write some code to delete those files automatically — which is not an easy task, considering its mutable state.

-## Hard to remove and Easy to break ❌
+## Hard to remove and easy to break ❌

 - Unity Projects consist of many different folders, but when you open up Unity Editor you can only see two of them inside the Project Window: Assets and Packages.
 - The assets folder is the main working directory and there is no common standard on how developers and artists organize it.
 They will create, delete and move files constantly.